stardazed/stardazed/README.md

 - Compact library code size (currently the minified js is ~130KiB vs 25MiB+ for Unity webgl)
 - Fast and scalable (a lot of the data is kept in linear typed arrays, not in millions of tiny objects)
 - Powerful renderer (getting to a level of at least Unity 4 — pre-PBR — is the current goal)
-- Solid physics engine (good for even demanding sitations)
+- Solid physics engine (good even for demanding sitations)
 - Scalable and compatible (works well with all modern browsers, desktop and mobile)
+- Learn about all aspects of game programming by implementing them.
+An educational project for myself.

 Features
 --------